Jarrett: Solo Piano, Etc.

 Nov.
 1979 & Oct.
 1980 / ECM

 Disc 1 returns Jarrett to the Ottobeuren Abbey pipe organ for a series of Invocations bookended by soprano sax sermons.
 In contrast to the static power of Spheres, Jarrett draws more activity out of the organ this time, and “Mirages, Realities” seethes with motion similar to his piano concerts.
 The beginning of “Power, Resolve” carries much weight, but the rest of it and almost all of “Celebration” fall into silly gestures that are further confused by the ambient reverberations.
 The dissonant cacophony of “Shock, Scatter” is too ugly to even work as a joke.
-The simplest piece is the most effective: “Recognition” pulses the organ breath-like under a bluesy soprano lament (overdubbed).
+The simplest piece, “Recognition”, is the most effective, and the organ pulses breath-like under a bluesy soprano lament (overdubbed).
 That track and “Mirages, Realities” are the only ones that demand repeat visits.

 G.I.
 Gurdjieff - Sacred Hymns